schultzcole/FVTT-Minimal-Rolling-Enhancements-DND5E/README.md

 ### Other

-- ✅ Default to fast-forward (skip the dialog unless a modifier key is pressed).
+- ✅ Default to fast-forward for all ability checks (skip the dialog unless a modifier key is pressed).
 - ✅ Configurable modifier keys for advantage, disadvantage, and fast-forward.

 ## Compatibility